 Forbearance is another temporary reprieve.
 A lender can grant forbearance for any number of reasons, although the borrower will need to provide written proof -- medical bills, unemployment records or death certificates -- to back up those claims.
 Each period of forbearance can last no longer than 12 months at a time for a total of three years.
 Like a deferment, interest also continues to add up.

-For more information on financial aid, take a look at the links on the next page.
+For more information on financial aid, take a look at the links below.

 Related HowStuffWorks Articles

 - College Board.
 "2009-10 College Prices"http://www.collegeboard.com/student/pay/add-it-up/4494.html

 - Federal Student Aid.
 "PLUS Loans (Parent Loans)"http://studentaid.ed.gov/PORTALSWebApp/students/english/parentloans.jsp

 - FinAid.
 "Direct Loans vs. the FFEL Program"http://www.finaid.org/loans/dl-vs-ffel.phtml

 - FinAid.
 "Parent Loans"http://www.finaid.org/loans/parentloan.phtml

 - Liberto, Jennifer.
 "Trying to flunk the banks out of college."
 CNN Money.
 March 12, 2010http://money.cnn.com/2010/03/11/news/economy/student_loans/

 - National Center for Education Statistics.
 "Fast Facts: Do you have any statistics on financial aid for postsecondary undergraduates?"http://nces.ed.gov/FastFacts/display.asp?id=31